pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/split-pipeline.md

 # Splitting an Unversioned Pipeline into Two Versioned Pipelines

+**Note:** These playbooks are out of date.
+For current practices, see [Splitting an Unversioned Pipeline into Two Versioned Pipelines](https://docs-wiki.cfapps.io/wiki/pipelines/split-pipeline.html) in the docs wiki.

 **Note to services writers:** Don't follow the procedures on this page.
 This is core-specific content.

 ## Step One: Creating New Version Branches of the Content and Book Repositories